corda/corda-docs/content/en/docs/corda-os/4.5/token-selection.md

 - inMemory
 - selectionType
 - selection type
-title: Selection in the Token SDK
+title: Selection in the Tokens SDK
 ---

-# Token selection using the Token SDK
+# Token selection using the Tokens SDK

-When you move or redeem tokens using the Token SDK, you can choose which balance of tokens you want to use, and how much from each reserve, in any given transaction.
+When you move or redeem tokens using the Tokens SDK, you can choose which balance of tokens you want to use, and how much from each reserve, in any given transaction.

 This process is called **Selection**.